 Indonesia police uncover alleged plot to bomb presidential palace

-JAKARTA: Indonesian police on Tuesday arrested five suspected militants and seized chemicals near the capital, Jakarta, that they said were being used to make bombs for attacks on the presidential palace at the end of August.
+JAKARTA: Indonesian police on Tuesday (Aug 15) arrested five suspected militants near the capital Jakarta, and seized chemicals that authorities said were being used to make bombs for attacks on the presidential palace at the end of August.

-Two of the five, a husband and wife, had been deported from Hong Kong for allegedly spreading radical ideology and the group had studied bomb-making techniques through a website run by an Indonesian believed to be fighting with Islamic State in Syria, police said.
+Two of the five, a husband and wife, had been deported from Hong Kong for allegedly spreading radical ideology, police said, adding that the group had studied bomb-making techniques through a website run by an Indonesian believed to be fighting with Islamic State in Syria.

 Indonesia, the world's most populous Muslim-majority nation, has seen a series of small-scale attacks inspired by Islamic State, but most have been amateurishly planned and executed, using basic homemade weapons that have caused few deaths and minimal damage.